alper-d/fake_img_detec_delete_later/README.md

 # Fake Video Classifier
 ## Installation

 To build image inside the directory, run following commands.
 This might take some time due to dependency download.
-Especially PyTorch takes significant amount of time.**One of the important feature of Docker part is is loads demo data from remote respository.** So if you want to execute the notebook in local without Docker, that repository has to be cloned anyway.
-Please refer [Dockerfile].
+Especially PyTorch takes significant amount of time.**One of the important feature of Docker part is is loads demo data (6 videos and tensors) from remote respository.** So if you want to execute the notebook in local without Docker, that dataset repository has to be cloned anyway.
+Please refer Dockerfile.

 ```sh
 docker build -t 3d_image .